GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

   :alt: Cohort Configuration dictionary field with the auto_cohort_groups key
         with one value

-Any student who is not already assigned to a cohort will be randomly assigned to one of the auto cohorts when she visits any of the course discussion topics.
+The first time a student views the course **Discussion** page or any of the content-specific discussion topics, if she is not already assigned to a cohort, she is randomly assigned to one of the auto cohorts.

 .. _Implementing the Manual Assignment Strategy: